 Goats As Pets

 When a goat is a pet, a goat will often see their people as “human scratching posts.”
 This is a lot like how dogs and cats will rub up against their owners to get more love.
 And goats often stare to get what they want.
-Christian Nawroth found that goats stare often at their people.
+Christian Nawroth found that goats often stare at their people.

 This staring by goats is a form of looking at their humans get what they want.
 And usually what they want is to be scratched, loved, or fed.
 Goats have places to scratch that they cannot reach themselves, just like anyone else.
 And that’s what a good human is for.
 So when your goat stares at you, it is possible he or she only needs to be scratched behind the ears.

 This means that pet goats are usually free of the parasites that herd goats often contract because they are around other goats.
-So by and large, most pet goats itch because they are either shedding or they may have some kind of parasite they may have contracted from a field, such as fleas or ticks.
+So by and large, most pet goats itch because they are either shedding or they may have some parasite they may have contracted from a field, such as fleas or ticks.

 Keep Goats Entertained

 Goats are high energy and love to move about.
 If goats have a yard full of things to climb on and play with, they will be entertained when their humans are not around.
-This will keep your goat from doing self-destructive behaviors such as scratching and biting at his own skin.
+This will keep your goat from self-destructive behaviors such as scratching and biting at his skin.

 If a goat has a parasite or a real reason for scratching, toys are not going to fix the reason for itching, but if the goat is itching out of boredom, having things for your goat to play on and to keep your goat amused during the day, will help.